anilkumarum/crx-build/README.md

 # License

-stack-trace is licensed under the MIT license.
+crx-build is licensed under the MIT license.